Skip to content

 Bifana is a super simple rustic Portuguese sandwich made of thin sliced pork marinated in a flavorful mixture of wine, paprika, and garlic, then simmered to perfection and served in a Portuguese bun.
 While the exact origins of bifana are widely disputed among the Portuguese, there’s general agreement that it hails from Vendas Novas, a small town in the Alentejo region of south-central Portugal.
 Typically enjoyed as street food or in small cafes, Bifana is a staple of Portuguese cuisine.

 👋 New Here?
-We’re Jeff and Sandra, American expats, living abroad, on a budget, one country at at time.
+We’re Jeff and Sandra, American expat and senior nomads, living abroad, on a budget, one country at at time.
 Most days, we’re just doing what we’ve always done— making ourselves a home, working on projects, cooking, and running errands, wherever home might be at the moment.
 Sometimes that means checking out local activities and visiting museums and historical sites; other times, it means finding out which local restaurant has the best pizza or empanadas and which grocery store sells peanut butter.

 This life isn’t always glamorous; but it’s ours—and we’re here to share with you what we learn.